MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2021.md

 UGDRP SUMMER 2021 HAS BEEN OFFICIALLY CONCLUDED.
 FIND BELOW THE TOPICS COVERED IN EACH GROUP AND LIST OF PEOPLE WHO COMPLETED THE PROJECT.
 {{< /lead >}}

-This is the home page of the UDGRP Summer 2021 organised by the Math Club.
+This is the home page of the UDGRP Summer 2021 organised by the [Math Club](/).
+The projects start from Saturday, 24<sup>th</sup> July 2021.
+The topics being considered this time are presented below.

 ### Introduction to Commutative Algebra with motivating examples